What is Botox?

 - Lying down for 4 hours

-There have not been any reported life-threatening side effects of Botox injections.
+There have not been any reported life-threatening side effects of Botox.
 Medical professionals continue to prioritize safety with continued research and medical education for those who are licensed to administer Botox.

 - Lower eyelid swelling